Avatar: The Last Airbender – The Promise: Part Two

 Aang and Katara travel to the city of Ba Sing Se to meet with Kuei.
-Upon arriving in the metropolis, Aang learns that an Avatar Aang fan club has been set up to honor him.
-Aang briefly enjoys the company of his fans, since they remind him of his old life among the Air Nomads.
-The two teenagers then try to convince Kuei to meet with Zuko, but the Earth King, in an attempt to appear strong after Long Feng's manipulation of him, states that he will order troops to Yu Dao to ensure the completion of the Harmony Restoration movement (HRM).
-Aang and Katara return to Yu Dao to try and convince the colonists to evacuate before the Earth Kingdom army arrives.
+Upon arriving in the metropolis, Aang learns that several of the city's inhabitants have created a fan club devoted to him.
+Aang briefly enjoys the company of his fans because they remind him of his old life among the Air Nomads.
+Aang and Katara try to convince Kuei to meet with Zuko, but the Earth King, in an attempt to appear strong after Long Feng's manipulation of him, states that he will order troops to Yu Dao to ensure the completion of the Harmony Restoration movement (HRM).
+Aang and Katara return to Yu Dao to try and convince the colonists to evacuate before the Earth King's army arrives.

-In the Fire Nation, Ozai talks about Zuko's indecisiveness, referring to an event from Zuko's childhood in which it nearly got him killed.
+In the Fire Nation, Ozai talks about Zuko's indecisiveness and refers to an event from Zuko's childhood where he was nearly killed because he could not make a decision.
 Zuko interprets the story as his father saying that he should side with the stronger side in the conflict, but Ozai tells him that, as Fire Lord, whatever decision he makes is the right one, by virtue of the fact that he made it.
 Correctly predicting Kuei's response to the Yu Dao crisis, Ozai urges his son to do whatever is necessary to protect his citizens, viewing them as an expression of the Fire Lord's will.
 Zuko subsequently becomes reluctant to do so, out of fear that he would be no different from his father.

-In a subplot, Sokka learns that Toph's Metalbending Academy, which she set up in Yu Dao following the end of the Hundred Year War, has been taken over by a rival Firebending Dojo as a result of Zuko's opposition to the HRM.
-Sokka and the Firebending master agree to a match between Toph's students and his disciples in three days, but Sokka is unaware that Toph's students don't know how to bend metal.
+In a subplot, Sokka learns that Toph's metalbending academy, which she set up in Yu Dao following the end of the Hundred Year War, has been taken over by a rival firebending dojo as a result of Zuko's opposition to the HRM.
+Sokka and the firebending master agree to a match between Toph's students and his disciples in three days, but Sokka is unaware that Toph's students don't know how to bend metal.
 After several unsuccessful attempts to get the students metalbending, Toph gives up, explaining to Sokka that while she recruited her students with the belief that they could become metalbenders, she feels that she's been trying to force them to become something they're not, similar to how her parents treated her.
 Toph's students overhear the conversation, and upon realizing that Toph believed that they could become more than what they were, they are inspired to figure out how to metalbend, and subsequently win the match.

 Zuko's girlfriend Mai learns about his meetings with Ozai from a bodyguard.
 Upset that Zuko would keep secrets from her, Mai breaks up with him.
 Shortly afterwards, Zuko learns that Kuei's army is marching towards Yu Dao.
 Sadly admitting that his father was right, Zuko mobilizes his own forces to defend the colonists.